 Taught by the same experienced faculty who lead our online master’s in educational administration program, this online educational leadership certificate program covers key areas of educational policy, management strategy, and socioeconomic forces that inform effective building-level leadership in elementary and secondary schools.
 The program concludes with a culminating internship in which you will work with a university advisor and field advisor to build the real-world experience necessary to successfully transition to a role in building leadership.

-The KU School of Education is proud to add the online post-master’s graduate certificate in educational administration to our record of innovation in online education.
+The KU School of Education and Human Sciences is proud to add the online post-master’s graduate certificate in educational administration to our record of innovation in online education.
 While completing your coursework in this program, you will utilize Jayhawkville, our virtual community which allows you to work through challenging educational administration scenarios thoughtfully, in a risk-free setting.
 You will engage with more than 30 simulated schools situated in rural, suburban, and urban communities and made up of student and educator populations spanning diverse demographic groups.
 This unique platform helps you prepare to navigate any challenge you may face in an administrative role, regardless of where your career as an educator takes you.